karthikeyatam/Hostel-Management-System/README.md

 # Hostel Management System

 This project is a comprehensive software solution designed to manage various activities within a hostel environment.
-The system is built using a full-stack approach, utilizing modern frameworks and technologies like MongoDB, Express.js, React.js, and Node.js (MERN stack).
+The system is built using a full-stack approach, utilizing modern frameworks and technologies like MongoDB, Express.js,EJS, and Node.js.
 It provides both administrative and student panels with functionalities tailored to streamline hostel operations.

 ## Features